ZeroCM/zcm/docs/philosophy.md

 But, imagine we have countless messages with this complexity.
 This quickly will become a complexity management issue.

+However, there are many more disconcerting problems.
+Imagine a developer discovers that the roll, pitch, and yaw fields above need more precision and decides an upgrade to double precision is required.
+How should she approach this issue?
+What about migrating all of the existing distributed nodes to the new layout?
+What happens if it's a very large development team relying on the interface?
+At a minimum, how can we gaurentee that no user ever decodes data incorrectly?

-### Conventional Approach
+### ASCII Approach

+Things seems pretty dire.
 We need a better approach.
-How about something like XML or JSON?
-For the above, we have:
+How about an ASCII-based message format like XML or JSON?
+For above structs, we could encode into JSON like this:

-    {"flags":0,"sz":1,"array":[{"timestamp":123456789,"roll":1.234,"pitch":3.452,"yaw":32.345,"count":42,"flags":256,"error_message":"Error: Failed to Frobinate!"}
+    {"flags":0,"sz":1,"array":[{"timestamp":123456789,"roll":1.234,"pitch":3.452,"yaw":32.345,"count":42,"flags":256,"error_message":"Error: Failed to Frobinate!"},{"timestamp":5126536,"roll":1.234,"pitch":3.452,"yaw":32.345,"count":67,"flags":16,"error_message":"Error: Couldn't Foo the Bar in its Baz"}]

-From the start, this isn't much better:

-  1. It requires much more space for the same data (at least 4X)
-    - This translates directly to a bandwidth hit on the network
-  2. Encoding/Decoding is much more expensive since we must convert between ASCII and Binary
-  3. Implementing Encoding/Decoding functions is not really simpler
+Well, at least that seems easier.
+Is our problem solved?
+Well, yes and no.

+#### The Good

+This approach does solve some of the hairy binary format issues.
+Changing from a 16-bit to a 32-bit integer would work perfectly.
+Also, the format is immune to a developer moving around struct fields since JSON object keys are unordered.

+#### The Bad

+Unfortunately, these benefits come from the fact that we don't really have any type system.
+The layout is enforced 100% by convention.
+While this is convenient for small/simple uses, it gets torn apart by a growth in complexity.

+#### The Ugly

+Unfortunately there are many more issues with these types of formats:

-    - We must still manually iterate through each field to construct the JSON data
+  - We have to send the *schema* in the message
-    - A custom codec is still required for each type

-ATTACK JSON ON LACK OF MESSAGE CONTEXT/TYPE

-    ### Give a crazy example of JSON image_t here
-    # This will demonstrate the weekness of JSON for serious applications with large messages
+  - Encoding numbers in ascii is very inefficent
+  - Encoding/Decoding between ascii data is very inefficent (versus binary)

+But, the worst part of all is that we're still forced to write encode/decode functions for each message type!
+We're still doing manual work and we're now also paying a runtime overhead!

 ### Dream Approach

-This problem is precisely what ZCM aims to solve.
-In particular, imagine if we could just define a complex data type like `message_t` above and then send it like this:
+So, let's step back and dream up a more ideal solution.
+Let's imagine if we could just define a complex data type like `message_t` above and then send it like this:

     message_t msg;